michalik-michal/portfolio/README.md

-This is my attempt to build my portfolio website using:
+This is my attempt to build portfolio website using:

 - HTML
 - Tailwind CSS